Pyro Scene

 Forces

-The Pyro simulations can be affected by Force objects in the scene (menu Simulate>Forces).
-If you want to use only certain force objects in the scene for the Pyro simulation, you can either have force objects included or excluded here.
+The Pyro simulations can be influenced by Force Objects in the scene ( Simulate>Forces menu).
+If you only want to use certain force objects in the scene for the Pyro simulation, you can either include or exclude force objects here.
 Excluded forces then remain active for particles, for example, without affecting the Pyro simulations.

-Note:If a Force object is to be used for all simulation systems at the same time (e.g., also for the Cloth simulation), it must be entered in the Forces list under Simulation/Scene instead (in the Project Settings or in the Simulation Scene object).
-This happens automatically in the Project Settings when adding a new force object to a scene.
+Note:If a Force Object is to be used simultaneously for all simulation systems (e.g. also for the clothing simulation), it must instead be entered in the Forces list under Simulation/Scene (in the Scene Settings or in the Simulation Scene Object).
+This is already done automatically in the Scene Settings when a new force object is added to a scene.

 Mode